Active Life: Extreme Challenge

-Active Life: Extreme Challenge (Family Trainer: Extreme Challenge in Europe and Family Trainer 2 in Japan) is a video game for the Wii produced by Bandai Namco Games.
+Active Life: Extreme Challenge (Family Trainer: Extreme Challenge in Europe and Family Trainer 2 in Japan) is a video game for the Wii produced by Namco Bandai Games.
 It is the sequel to the 2008 game Active Life: Outdoor Challenge and was released on August 11, 2009.
 It uses a mat to play minigames.

 The unique pad controller is designed to connect to the Wii via its GameCube controller ports, which only exist on early Wii models, so the game is incompatible with later Wii models.